yodertv/Reminders/doc/build-book.md

 ```
 ## Deprecated: Deploy to modulus / xervo.

-From Nodejitsu to moduls to Xervo.
-Went out of business 4/28/2017
+From Nodejitsu to moduls to Xervo, went out of business 4/28/2017
+...to Ziet rebranded as Vercel.

-Build for modulus:
+Deprecated -- Build for modulus:
 ```
 % ./make.js --silent install localhost
 ```